Blog

 December 9, 2015

 by Carl Miller In June, the SAS and heavily armed police poured onto the streets of London.
 Fire brigade and paramedics appeared wearing flak jackets and explosions, sirens and automatic gunfire drowned out the sounds of the early morning commute.
-Men with balaclavas were seen running from building to building, and into Aldwych tube ...
+Men with balaclavas were seen running from building to building, and into Aldwych tube station. ...